lexerdev/documentation/README.md

     # run a server on http://localhost:7890
     bundle exec middleman server --port=7890

-## How to build
+## How to publish

-    # build the documentation for deployment
+    # You'll need write perms on the github
-    bundle exec rake build
+    rake publish

-Builds are written to a "build" and that folder is to be deployed - this is not checked in.
-No special tech required, it's a static site.